riqza-maryam/instagram-data-scrapper/README.md

 Yes.
 The scraper operates on public endpoints and session simulation, allowing public profile and hashtag discovery without requiring personal account login credentials.

 **Is this similar to an Apify Instagram scrape workflow?**<br>
-The architecture follows similar principles—such as queue-based crawling, proxy management, and structured data export—while being optimized for local execution, self-hosting, and full pipeline control.
+The architecture follows similar principles like queue-based crawling, proxy management, and structured data export while being optimized for local execution, self-hosting, and full pipeline control.

 **Can it export directly to CSV and databases?**<br>
 Yes.
 In addition to direct PostgreSQL database storage and deduplication, the system supports one-click filtered exports directly into CSV format.